This is the landing page where we consolidate our rice shochu reviews.

-Kome shochus, made with Japonica short-grain rice, are the smoothest, cleanest, driest shochus – except when they’re not.
-They use the same rice strains and polishing techniques as sake, but the grain is distilled rather than brewed.
-Kome shochus tend to have higher prices than mugi (barley) or imo (sweet potato) shochus and the buyer is rewarded with a very clean drink.
+Rice shochu (kome shōchū 米焼酎), nearly always made with Japonica short-grain rice.
+The modern style is some of the smoothest, cleanest, driest shochu you’ll find.
+However, traditional styles are much more robust.
+Rice shochu tends to use some of the same rice varieties and polishing techniques as sake, but the fermentation is distilled rather than brewed.
+Rice shochu tend to have higher prices than barley or sweet potato shochu due to the higher raw ingredient costs, but the buyer is rewarded with a very clean drink.

-Without further explanation, here are our compiled Kome Reviews.
+Without further explanation, here are our compiled Rice Shochu Reviews.

 TOP 3 US MARKET RICE SHOCHUS (alphabetical):

 Jidai Kurahachi A clay pot aged rice shochu with uncompromising, rich flavors.

 Kawabe A muroka (unfiltered) rice shochu with notes of banana and honey dew.

 Toyonaga A rewarding, flavorful rice from the famous Kuma Valley in Kumamoto.
 One of the nicest kumajochu we’ve tried.